tawhid-root/tawhid-root/README.md

 ###

-<p align="left">📚 I'm currently learning JAVASCRIPT and PHP.<br>🎯 Goals: Learn how to make arivitiol intaliance, or AI.<br>🎲 Fun fact: I don't have any jobs, and I'm just a beginner.</p>
+<p align="left">📚 I'm currently learning JAVASCRIPT and PHP.<br>🎯 Goals: Learn how to make artificial intelligence, or AI.<br>🎲 Fun fact: I don't have any jobs, and I'm just a beginner.</p>

 ###